onc-healthit/2021-LEAP-Semantic-Interoperability/README.md

 training data set for an AI application using the source data and the metadata associated with it.

+## Scope

+Even though the project scope included different types of EHR data at the outset, there was a lot of intereset to incorporate non-EHR health related data.
+Because of this, we worked on the harmonization of the following types of data:

+  * Raw EHR data captured CSV files,
+  * FHIR data in JSON format,
+  * CCDAs in XML format,
+  * Social health needs assessment tools captured as spreadsheets in various forms
+  * Pharmacy data captured as CSV files.

+This repository contains synthetic data that reflects the shape and variations of data we collected from our partners.

 ## Layered Schemas

 A **schema** is a machine-readable document that describes the